zhengyima/DHAP/README.md

 - sgns.weibo.bigram-char, folloing [Li et al.](https://github.com/Embedding/Chinese-Word-Vectors), Chinese word embeddings pre-trained on Weibo.
 [Google Drive](https://drive.google.com/drive/folders/1UqUNtO5SVjyYTERfi4IvVTHopjFtqNNO?usp=sharing)
 - Fasttext embeddings, English word embedding pre-trained on Reddit set.
 [Google Drive](https://drive.google.com/drive/folders/1UqUNtO5SVjyYTERfi4IvVTHopjFtqNNO?usp=sharing)

-You can pre-train your own embeddings(with the same format, i.e., the standard txt format) and use it in the model.
+You can pre-train your own embeddings(with the same format, i.e., the standard txt format), and use it in the model.

 After downloading, you should put the embedding file to the path ```EMB_FILE```.